kvarak/dnd/docs/_Classes/fighter.md

 | 20th | +6 | Extra Attack (3) | 8 | 20 | d12 |

 </div>

+As a fighter, you gain the following class features.

 #### Hit Points
 **Hit Dice:** 1d10